mainkoon81/Mathematical-Methods/README.md

    - `q` tells us how far back to look along the noise sequence.
    - MA(2)..? then.. starting from index `3`, taking average of the three components.
    - If you take ACF of MA(2) process, the high correlation will cut off at `Lag_2`.
+   - Of course, the more neighbors the smoother..
    ```
    #Generate Noise
    noise = rnorm(10000)